Counseling Services

 Couples counseling is provided to couples in various stages of their relationship.
 Sessions are once a week from 45 to 50 minutes.
 To meet the goal of each couple, treatment plans are developed at intake and updated every 6 to 12 weeks.
 Ways I help couples include: conflict resolution, boundary setting, adjustment, intimacy, attachment, and communication difficulties.

-Group for women
+Group for Women

 Group therapy provides a space for women seeking support, personal growth, and connection with others who share similar experiences.
 Sessions are structured to address emotional well-being, stress management, and self-compassion while fostering a sense of community.
 Topics include navigating life transitions, building confidence, developing healthy boundaries, and strengthening resilience.
 This group is offered quarterly and is designed to provide a supportive environment where women can process challenges and feel empowered in their personal and emotional journeys.